Naidu-Suraj-Vardhan/Detection-of-Continuous-Gravitational-Waves/README.md

 G2Net is a network of Gravitational Wave, Geophysics and Machine Learning.
 Via an Action from COST (European Cooperation in Science and Technology), a funding agency for research and innovation networks, G2Net aims to create a broad network of scientists.
 From four different areas of expertise, namely GW physics, Geophysics, Computing Science and Robotics, these scientists have agreed on a common goal of tackling challenges in data analysis and noise characterization for GW detectors.

+The ```EfficientNet``` model developed in this notebook achieved an accuray of 0.674 against the 76% of test data.

 ## About the Data